The importance of a Marriage Celebrant and why you need to find the perfect one?

 Why is a wedding celebrant so crucial, and what is their role?

 Let’s face it.
-If you do not have a marriage celebrant or someone licensed to perform a wedding ceremony, you are unable to get married legally.
+If you do not have a marriage celebrant or someone authorised to perform a wedding ceremony, you are unable to get married legally.

 And outside of a wedding planner and wedding venue, this needs to be one of the first things on your supplier lists to book.